 What stops most songwriters from finishing songs isn’t a lack of good ideas but a misdirection of songwriting focus.

-Based on the comments I receive, musicians are spending more time on tasks that do little to move the song closer to completion.
+Based on the surveys I give to songwriters, musicians spend more time on tasks that do little to move the song closer to completion.

 For example, if you just spent 15 minutes on the kick drum sound but don’t have a single completed verse, you’re not really writing a song at all.
-If you just spent half an hour practicing a guitar riff when your chorus needs a melody, you’re another 30 minutes away from actually doing any real songwriting.
+Likewise, if you just spent half an hour practicing a guitar riff when your chorus needs a melody, you’re another 30 minutes away from actually doing any actual songwriting.

 The 80/20 Rule